electron/electron/docs/api/tray.md

 * `ignore` Boolean

 Sets the option to ignore double click events.
-Ignoring these events allow you to detect every individual click of the tray icon.
+Ignoring these events allows you to detect every individual click of the tray icon.

 This value is set to false by default.